It is

 and applied this approach to the many new offshore development

-projects launched within the past two decades (see the recent
+projects launched within the past four decades.

 Briefly,